The Finals: Super Cashball

-Super Cashball was a limited-time event game mode that lasted from July 24 to August 7, 2025.
-The gamemode is an entirely new mode that pits two teams of 5 against each other.
+Super Cashball was a limited-time event game mode that lasted from July 24 to August 7, 2025 and February 5 to February 10, 2026.
+The game mode is an entirely new mode that pits two teams of five against each other.
 The objective is to claim a "Cashball" at the center of an arena, and toss it into the enemy's goal to earn points.
-Throwing the ball to an ally who catches it "charges" the Cashball, adding one more point to its value up to a maximum of 3 points.
-The gamemode lasts 10 minutes with a brief intermission at the 5-minute mark to allow players to regroup and change their loadouts.
-Players can choose from three preset loadouts, one for each class.
+Throwing the ball to an ally who catches it "charges" the Cashball, adding one more point to its value up to a maximum of three points.
+The game mode lasts 10 minutes with a brief intermission at the 5-minute mark to allow players to regroup and change their loadouts.
+Players can choose from three preset loadouts, one for each build.

 Heaven or Else

 Heaven or Else was a limited-time event game mode that lasted from October 2 to October 16, 2025.
-The game mode was nearly the same as the Heavy Hitters event - players' preset loadouts contained the Heavy class with Charge n' Slam, a modified spear, jump pad, goo grenade, and a healing ball.
+The game mode was nearly the same as the Heavy Hitters event.
+Players' preset loadouts included the Heavy build with Charge 'n' Slam, a modified spear, jump pad, goo grenade, and healing ball.
 The modified spear could repel opponents with both its primary and secondary attacks.
 Additionally, the secondary attack spun for only one round, down from three in the normal version.
-The modified spear also could deal more damage to buildings, typically requiring only two or three hits to destroy a wall.
+The modified spear could also deal more damage to buildings, typically requiring only two or three hits to destroy a wall.
 The physical law was also modified - the lower HP players had, the easier it was for them to be repelled over a long distance.
-In exchange, players could not be eliminated by damage - only by dropping outside of the map would truly eliminate them.
+In exchange, players could not be eliminated by damage - only by dropping outside of the arena would truly eliminate them.